backstage/backstage/docs/frontend-system/architecture/15-plugins.md

 <!--

- - Example of how this option is used in `createPlugin`
+ - Example of how this option is used in `createFrontendPlugin`

 link to relevant docs